JUDGES

 Innovation Director, Yale’s Center for Biomedical Innovation and Technology (CBIT)

-Dr. Cartiera has a passion for early stage innovation and holds nearly 20 years of experience working across the medical device, diagnostics, health IT, pharmaceutical, and biotechnology sectors.
+Dr. Cartiera has a passion for early-stage innovation and holds nearly 20 years of experience working across the medical device, diagnostics, health IT, pharmaceutical, and biotechnology sectors.
 She's held various leadership positions and has expertise in investments, competitive intelligence, operations, team building, and business development.
 She successfully transferred technology from the academic setting, secured funding, and negotiated collaborative agreements with leading industry partners.
 Prior to joining Yale, Dr. Cartiera led Connecticut’s $200M 10-year Bioscience Innovation Fund and the Regenerative Medicine Research Fund.

 Dr. Cartiera earned a B.S. from Rensselaer Polytechnic Institute, M.S. from the University of Pennsylvania, and Ph.D. from Yale University in biomedical engineering.